dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Accessing Resource Projects and Files in Global Workflows

 When running as a global workflow, files and resources can be made available to all jobs and tasks by including them in the global workflow's resource container.
-To reference these files in your WDL script, use the environment variable `DX_GWF_RESOURCES_ID`.
+To reference the resource container ID with these files in your WDL script, use the environment variable `DX_GWF_RESOURCES_ID`.
 For compatibility with both global and local workflows, you can use the following pattern in your WDL command block:

 ```wdl
 command <<<